 - In August, Musk rescinded a sudden plan to take Tesla private.

-Elon Musk might not be in high spirits these days, but he’s certainly high.
-The controversial CEO of Tesla and SpaceX once again made headlines after smoking marijuana during a live interview.
+The controversial CEO of Tesla and SpaceX also made headlines earlier in September after smoking marijuana during a live interview.
 Musk also sipped whiskey during the interview with Joe Rogan, who runs the podcast, “The Joe Rogan Experience.”
 The interview was broadcast live to Rogan’s followers late Thursday, Sept.
 6, 2018.

-This is the latest controversy that threatens the security of Musk’s business and related investments, and thus, his investors’ interests.
+This are the latest controversies that threaten the security of Musk’s business and related investments, and thus, his investors’ interests.
 Tesla’s stock value dropped as much as 10 percent following the toke session, the steepest intraday drop since June 2016, reported Bloomberg.
 Tesla stock (TSLA) was trading at around $262 as of Sept.
 7, 2018, according to Nasdaq.